ds4se/chapters/williams/TheisenWilliams.md

 _Christopher Theisen and Laurie Williams_
 _North Carolina State University_

-Researchers have begun mining data from stack traces of software crashes for a variety of fault localization purposes.
+Stack traces from software crashes have been used for a variety of fault localization purposes.
 Stack traces in the context of software crashes are a record of the active stack frames, or code, active during the time period of the crash.
 Liblit and Aiken [1] use stack traces